Android 10: When Will My Phone Get the Update?

 Like Samsung, LG covers Android in a custom skin which makes updates cost more and take longer to complete.
 And, unfortunately, LG continues to get worse and worse in this department.
 Most LG Android Pie updates arrived several months after Samsung, 6-8 months after OnePlus, and a few took 11-12 months to arrive.
 In fact, some LG phones are now an entire year behind and still haven’t got Android 9 Pie, which is ridiculous.

-That said, they have delivered Android 10 to a few devices, and we’re expecting more in the next few months here in 2020.
+That said, they have delivered Android 10 to a few devices, and we’re expecting more before spring and summer.

 - LG G8 ThinQ (Available around the globe, in the US, and unlocked models)